Barbara Billingsley: Personal life

 Billingsley was married three times and had two children.
-She married Glenn Billingsley, Sr. in 1941, a restaurateur and a nephew of Sherman Billingsley, owner of the Stork Club.
+In 1941, she married Glenn Billingsley Sr., a restaurateur and a nephew of Sherman Billingsley, owner of the Stork Club.
 His businesses included Billingsley's Golden Bull, Billingsley's Bocage, the Outrigger Polynesian restaurants in Los Angeles, and a Stork Club in Key West, Florida, where they lived briefly after their wedding.
 They had two sons and divorced in 1947.

-In 1953 she married British-born movie director Roy Kellino.
-Their marriage lasted three years, when in 1956 he died of a heart attack at age 44.
-It was about six months later that she was handed the pilot for what would become Leave It To Beaver (then titled It's a Small World).
+In 1953, she married British-born movie director Roy Kellino.
+Kellino died of a heart attack in 1956.
+It was about six months later that she was handed the pilot for what would become Leave It to Beaver (then titled It's a Small World).
 Billingsley's third and final marriage was to William S. Mortensen in 1959; they remained together until his death in 1981.

 Death

-Billingsley died of polymyalgia rheumatica at her home in Santa Monica, California, on October 16, 2010, at the age of 94.
+Billingsley died of polymyalgia rheumatica at her home in Santa Monica, California, on October 16, 2010, at age 94.
 She is interred at Woodlawn Memorial Cemetery, Santa Monica.